If you are wondering how to build a rustic barn door, we are laying out the full tutorial in this blog post!

 We had a really awkward space between our master bedroom and bathroom where three doors open up into each other.
 They were either banging into each other or blocking half the closet.
 We decided that the best thing to do was to build a door that didn’t cause us any issues.

 - Measure the space you want to cover and make sure you have at least that same amount of room on the blank wall for it to open.
 It would really suck if you built the whole thing, hung it, and realized when you slid it open it hit a wall.

 - Cut your wood to your specifications and lay it out along the way to make sure that it is all sized up correctly.
 This is the first time I got to use my new miter saw and I love it.
 It made cutting straight cuts so much quicker and easier that using a hand saw.

 - Sand down all sides of all the boards, but make sure to keep them in order.

 When you stain the edges of wood with a brush, sometimes the stain leaks to the underside of where you aren’t staining yet and leaves weird marks.
 Doing this method, I also chose not to go back and wipe them off.
 I simply let it all soak in before doing the other side the next day.

 - Construct the door based on your design.
 I used black cabinetry wood screws because I was going for the rustic barn door look.
-The hardware I got for hanging it on the wall (more on that tomorrow) was black, so I didn’t want to have shiny silver screws all throughout the door.
+The hardware I got for hanging it on the wall was black.
+So, I didn’t want to have shiny silver screws all throughout the door.
 I wanted these to be prominent.

 - Add any additional hardware to add to your rustic barn door look.
-The sliding mechanism for the wall used big black bolts to connect the sliders to the door at the top, so I bought four silver nuts and bolts and spray painted them glossy black and drilled them into the bottom of the door to match the top.
+The sliding mechanism for the wall used big black bolts to connect the sliders to the door at the top.
+I bought four silver nuts and bolts and spray painted them glossy black and drilled them into the bottom of the door to match the top.
 I also added a black handle to pull the door open and closed.

-The wood cost about $100, the screws were around $5, and the nuts and bolts were the same.
-When you search for doors that people are making and selling online, they cost about $300-400, so this is a much better option and you can do it yourself.
+The wood cost about $100, the screws were around $5.
+The nuts and bolts were the same.
+When you search for doors that people are making and selling online, they cost about $300-400.
+This is a much better option and you can do it yourself.